Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 Once your birdhouse is painted and decorated as you want, you can start to turn it into a planter or flower vase.

-1. If your birdhouse has a real hole, cut a piece or cardboard or thin plywood the size to cover the hole.
+- If your birdhouse has a real hole, cut a piece of cardboard or thin plywood the size to cover the hole.
 Paint your piece of cardboard or plywood a dark color like black, brown, or dark gray.
 On the inside, position your cardboard or plywood over your hole and glue it in place.
 This covering piece will hide the plastic container inside your birdhouse.

 6. Place your birdhouse flower vase or planter in the best place for your flowers or plants to thrive and where you can enjoy it!